Rare Life-Threatening Emergencies. A Can’t Intubate Can’t Oxygenate (CICO) emergency is every healthcare provider’s (HCP) anxiety nightmare.

 Whether you induced the patient (and caused this) or just happened upon the situation, whether CICO is obvious, or has been slow to develop… definitive management must now occur.

 After you attempt a supraglottic device and ensure paralysis, what do you do next?
 Cricothyrotomy.
 Which technique do you perform?

-A myriad of techniques are found in airway guidelines plus dozens more are found in the literature.
+Evidently, there are a myriad of techniques in airway guidelines plus dozens more in the literature.
 How can we know what cricothyrotomy technique has the highest first-pass success rate when most HCPs will perform only 1-2 in their career?

 Medicine advances by shared ideas, and wide distribution of ideas usually starts with publication.
 One common criterion for publication is novelty.

 If a HCP performs a cricothyrotomy according to published guidelines, it will not be considered novel, and will probably not be publishable.
 Yet, the HCP experience is incredibly valuable.
 We must have a means of capturing such data.

 The need for novelty may skew publications to include suggestions of techniques without evidence to support their use, leading to device confusion and paralysis of choice.
 Smartphone technology allows for data capture of these events and aggregating such data we can begin to understand what works, what doesn’t and why.

 Moreover, we maintain patient confidentiality through anonymous reporting.
 Although anonymous reporting has an inherent risk of false data collection, that risk is the trade-off when protecting patient confidentiality.

 The use of such aggregated data collection for rare events may help inform management choices for HCPs.
 Furthermore, it may improve the safe care of our patients.